-Pomerleau is a leading Canadian construction company with 50 years’ experience and annual revenues of approximately at $1.7 billion.
-The company is involved in all types of construction projects from civil works including dams, bridges and road work, to skyscrapers and industrial facilities—and it wants to stay ahead of the pack.
+Pomerleau is a leading Canadian construction company with 50 years’ experience and annual revenue of approximately $1.7 billion.
+The company is involved in all types of construction projects from civil works including dams, bridges, and road work, to skyscrapers and industrial facilities—and it wants to stay ahead of the pack.

 Most construction companies are slow to adopt technology because they haven't fully embraced IT and what it can do for them.
 However, Pomerleau understands that the future is data-driven.
-The IT Development team implemented a dashboard system but had hit the wall with it in terms of effort and usability, so the department wanted to put a full-blown BI system in place.
+The IT Development team implemented a dashboard system but had hit a wall in terms of effort and usability.
+The department wanted to put a full-blown BI system in place.
 After implementing Sisense, Pomerleau found that compared with their old dashboard tool, they could produce 10 times the results in the same amount time and with the same effort.

 Sisense is a tool to help our employees manage their jobs more easily.

 Pomerleau manages data relating to their extensive teams, resources, and projects using an ERP system to record all their information.
 A few years ago, the company began using a “dashboard only” tool to help analyze this data and began to see some improvements in terms of actionable insights.
 However, while this was better than nothing, the tool was extremely limited and Pomerleau realized that it would need to find a comprehensive BI solution.

 In particular, the company needed a way for project managers to switch from a quick overview of how each project was doing to drilling down into the details, tracking the moving parts of all large, complex projects and identifying how and where money was being spent.